Things To See and Do

 See highlights from the collection at Walmer Castle.

-Explore the re-imagined Walmer covering Wellington's career, life story and the iconic 'celebrity' status he attained during and after his lifetime.
-The displays were created during the re-presentation of the castle that marked the 200th anniversary of the Battle of Waterloo.
+Come and explore the re-imagined Walmer covering Wellington's career, life story and the iconic 'celebrity' status he attained during and after his lifetime.
+The displays have been created to mark the recent 200th anniversary of the Battle of Waterloo.

 Prime Minister, William Pitt the Younger, lived here at the time he was organizing opposition to Napoleon Bonaparte.
-Find out how he orchestrated England's defences against invasion, and immerse yourself in the atmosphere of the era.
+Find out how he orchestrated England's defenses against invasion, in the new displays.

-Take a new look at Walmer, explore the castle with a multimedia guide, and hear previously untold stories of the castle and its residents.
+Take a new look at Walmer, explore the castle with its new multimedia guide, and hear previously untold stories of the castle and its residents.

 With the backdrop of the undulating cloud yew hedge, the double borders are full of colour throughout the summer months.
 The colour and planting scheme is inspired by the influential British horticulturist and garden designer Gertrude Jekyll.

-The flat Kent coastline is frequently blasted by salty winds from the English Channel, yet protected by the castle walls, the gardens flourish here.
+The flat Kent coastline is frequently blasted by salty winds from the English Channel, yet protected by the castle and garden walls, the gardens flourish here.

 See where the fruit and vegetables for the tearoom are grown and maybe pick up some ideas for your own garden or allotment.